 Henry was a people person.
-By the end of the meeting I could tell that he was the kind of person one could do business with on a handshake.
+By the end of the meeting I could tell that he was the kind of person

 He and Jean Lou visited the Big Island at least 15 times and because of the relationship I had built up in the Keaukaha Community with the adopt-a-class project I was able to bring them to community meetings with the real grass root folks.
 To their credit they agreed to meet with even the most strident activists on the island.